-Notes to the Consolidated Financial Statements For the years ended September 30, 2021 and 2020 (Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Consolidated Financial Statements For the years ended September 30, 2022 and 2021 (Expressed in thousands of U.S. dollars, except per ounce, share and per share amounts)

 The Company's receivables are recorded at amortized cost.

 Impairment of financial assets